lontiplatform/martini-docker-stack-template/README.md

 Once the containers are running:

 * Visit [http://localhost:8080](http://localhost:8080) to access the Martini UI.
-* Check PostgreSQL and Cassandra connectivity using the API explorer.
+* Check databases connectivity using the API explorer.

 ### Connecting to Databases from Martini

 This setup supports connecting Martini to one or more external databases.
-By default, the stack includes examples for PostgreSQL and Cassandra, but you can customize it to use any compatible database by:
+By default, the stack includes examples for different databases, but you can customize it to use any compatible database by:

 1. Adding the service definition in docker-compose.yml